AndCake/zino/README.md

 		Listens for the given event and calls the callback only for the first occurrence.
 Any data sent with the trigger will be directly given into the callback.
+When bound to some object, it will listen for the event on that object only.

 	- off(event, callback)
 		- event - name of the event to listen for
 		- callback - function to remove as event listener

-		Removes the event listener for the given event
+		Removes the event listener for the given event.
+When bound to some object, it will remove the event handler on that object only.

 	- fetch(url, callback)
 		- url - from where to fetch some content/data?